-Congratulations you have now created your API account to begin exporting GA4 data to BigQuery.
-You should see your service account name under your BigQuery project as shown below.
+Congratulations you have now finally created your API account and begin exporting GA4 data to BigQuery.
+You should also see your service account name under your BigQuery project as shown below.
 You may have to wait up to 24 hours for the first of your GA4 data to be exported to BigQuery.

 7. Access GA4 Tables in BigQuery:

-Once you have waited 24 hours you can go back to BigQuery using this link: : https://console.cloud.google.com/bigquery? and you should be able to see your GA4 project under pinned projects.
+Once you have waited 24 hours you can go back to BigQuery and you should be able to see your GA4 project under pinned projects.